11 Best Crypto Wallets of September 2024

 1. Supported currencies - The rule of thumb for supported currencies is “the more, the better.”
 Unless you're interested in solely trading Bitcoin — in which case you should look specifically for a Bitcoin wallet —, we suggest you opt for a wallet that supports at least a few of the more popular altcoins, such as Ethereum, Cardano and Solana.

-2. Accessible interface - An accessible, intuitive user interface is always welcome, regardless of whether you’re a crypto veteran or a newbie.
+2. Accessible interface - An accessible, intuitive user experience is always welcome, regardless of whether you’re a crypto veteran or a newbie.
 Look for wallets that don’t make you jump through hoops to start basic trading.

 3. 24/7 customer support - Although more useful for newer traders, having customer support available throughout the day is always a plus.
 This is especially true for wallets that undergo frequent updates and may suffer from bugs or visual glitches.